Directed Networks with a Differentially Private Bi-degree Sequence: The denoised bi-degrees and synthetic directed graphs

-Both $\tilde{d}$ and $\hat{d}$ are the EDP estimator of $d$ when the discrete Laplace mechanism is used, where the latter is due to Lemma \ref{lemma:fg}.
+Both $\tilde{d}$ and $\hat{d}$ are the EDP estimator of $d$, where the latter is due to Lemma \ref{lemma:fg}.
 We can use $\hat{d}$ to replace $\tilde{d}$ in equations \eqref{eq:likelihood-DP} to obtain the denoised estimator of the parameter $\theta$ and denote the solution as $\bar{\theta}$.
 By repeatedly using Lemma \ref{lemma:fg}, $\widehat{\theta}$ and $\bar{\theta}$ are both EDP estimators.
 By noting \eqref{eq:epsilon} holds, with the similar lines of arguments for Theorems \ref{Theorem:con} and \ref{Theorem:binary:central}, the DP estimator is consistent and asymptotically normal stated in Theorem \ref{Theorem:DP}, whose proof is omitted.